bharatagrawal/TheFatRat/README.md

 [![Build](https://img.shields.io/badge/Supported_OS-Linux-orange.svg)]()

 <img align="left" width="120" height="120" src="https://user-images.githubusercontent.com/17976841/36041771-38fbbb26-0dfc-11e8-8074-181cc778011c.png">
 An easy tool to generate backdoor and easy tool to post exploitation attack like browser attack,dll .
-This tool compiles a malware with popular payload  and then the compiled malware can be execute on windows, android, mac .
-The malware that created with this tool also have an ability to bypass most AV software protection .
+This tool compiles a malware with popular payload and then the compiled malware can be executed on windows, android, mac.
+The malware that created with this tool also has an ability to bypass most AV software protection.

 ### Donate
-- If this project very help you to penetration testing  and u want support me , you can give me a cup of coffee :)
+- If this project very help you to penetration testing and u want to support me, you can give me a cup of coffee :)
 - [![Donation](https://img.shields.io/badge/bitcoin-donate-yellow.svg)](https://blockchain.info/id/address/1NuNTXo7Aato7XguFkvwYnTAFV2immXmjS)

 # Screenshot